Real-hackbard/XML-Parser/README.md

       High memory usage.
 With extremely large files, this can lead to memory overflows.
     * ### Typical libraries
       XmlDoc (Delphi) XmlDocument (C#/.NET), DOMDocument (JavaScript), xml.dom.minidom (Python).

+* ### Event-based parsers (SAX)
+  These parsers read the XML document sequentially from top to bottom (stream-based).
+They generate events (e.g., "start element found," "text found").
+    * ### Advantages
+      Extremely fast and memory-efficient, as the tree is not kept in memory.
+Ideal for very large files.